 Design and implementation of site work must provide for necessary grading, tilling, drainage pipes and drainage-ways, that ensures the stabilization and prevention of soil erosion.
-Provisions must be made for existing drainage courses and structures. drainage courses and structures.
+Provisions must be made for existing drainage courses and structures.

 Owner or builder shall be responsible for drainage control on the lot where construction occurs.
 The builder shall carefully check conditions during site clearing, grading and foundation work to insure controlled drainage.